QLU-NLP/BianCang/README-en.md

 - [11/18/2024] We made the ChP-TCM dataset publicly available.
 - [11/18/2024] We published the BianCang technical report.
 BianCang has achieved state-of-the-art results in the field of Traditional Chinese Medicine.
 - [10/28/2024] On October 28th, the "Supercomputing, Intelligent Creation of the Future" Top Scientists Forum was held in Jinan, Shandong.
 During the conference, six academicians, including Daxiang Liu, Runsheng Chen, Hongke Zhang, Juncheng Wang, Jinde Cao, and Qinxi Dong, jointly released a series of large language models from the National Supercomputing Center in Jinan, including the "BianCang Traditional Chinese Medicine Large Language Model".
 Detailed reports were covered by Shandong News, Dazhong Daily, Jinan Daily, and Jinan News.
+- [12/05/2025] We open-sourced the BianCang-Qwen2.5-14B and BianCang-Qwen2.5-14B-Instruct models.

 ## 📅Future Plans

-- [ ] Open-source BianCang-Qwen2.5-14B and BianCang-Qwen2.5-14B-Instruct.
+- [ ] BianCang reasoning model

 ## 💡Introduction